RazvanBerbece/ZRD/src/Peer2Peer/Nodes/README.md

 - Make transactions (sending, receiving coin)

 ## 2 Lightweight Node
-A lightweight node functioning as a wallet sends a new transaction through full nodes, which spread the information across the network.
+A lightweight node functioning as a wallet sends a new transaction through to full nodes, which spread the information across the network.

-It contains only a partial list of a blockchain operation, which usually includes just the block headers, instead of its entire transaction history.
+It contains only a partial list of a blockchain data, which usually includes just the block headers (TODO: Figure out what data is needed for a header), instead of its entire transaction history.

 A lightweight node should :
 - Have a lightweight copy of the blockchain (headers)